 - Scientist, evaluative clinical sciences, Trauma, Emergency & Critical Care Research Program, Sunnybrook Research Institute

-- Assistant professor, department of medicine, interdepartmental division of critical care, University of Toronto
+- Associate professor, department of medicine, interdepartmental division of critical care, University of Toronto

 - Staff physician, department of critical care medicine, Sunnybrook Health Sciences Centre